Encouraging words to use with your Homeschooler

 Since children understand life through their own lens this one will be done often.
 That’s a good thing if you ask me.

-Let me clarify before I finish my point.
-I am a big believer in setting high standards for our kids since the sky is the limit with homeschooling.
+Let me clarify before I continue.
+I am a believer in setting high standards for our kids since the sky is the limit with homeschooling.

 I’m just reminded that while I am setting the standards high, it’s ok to hug them along the way while they are figuring out the challenges of homework or tackling their messy room independently.